sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/destinations/duckdb.md

 * [insert-values](../file-formats/insert-format.md) is used by default.
 * [Parquet](../file-formats/parquet.md) is supported.
 :::note
 `duckdb` cannot COPY many Parquet files to a single table from multiple threads.
-In this situation, dlt serializes the loads.
+In this situation, data_load_tool serializes the loads.
 Still, that may be faster than INSERT.
 :::
 * [JSONL](../file-formats/jsonl.md)

 :::tip
 `duckdb` has [timestamp types](https://duckdb.org/docs/sql/data_types/timestamp.html) with resolutions from milliseconds to nanoseconds.
-However, only the microseconds resolution (the most commonly used) is time zone aware. `dlt` generates timestamps with timezones by default, so loading parquet files with default settings will fail (`duckdb` does not coerce tz-aware timestamps to naive timestamps).
+However, only the microseconds resolution (the most commonly used) is time zone aware. `data_load_tool` generates timestamps with timezones by default, so loading parquet files with default settings will fail (`duckdb` does not coerce tz-aware timestamps to naive timestamps).
-Disable the timezones by changing the `dlt` [Parquet writer settings](../file-formats/parquet.md#writer-settings) as follows:
+Disable the timezones by changing the `data_load_tool` [Parquet writer settings](../file-formats/parquet.md#writer-settings) as follows:
 ```sh
 DATA_WRITER__TIMESTAMP_TIMEZONE=""
 ```